inventcures/inventcures.github.io/_teaching/2024-fall-bioinfo-bootcamp.md

 location: "India"
 ---

-I have conceptualized, designed & built, a bioinformatics bootcamp to teach basic software and computational skills, to incoming
-M.Sc.(Masters of Science) in Biology grad students.
+[Sudipta Tung](https://sites.google.com/site/sudiptatung/) & I have conceptualized, designed & built, a bioinformatics bootcamp to teach basic software and computational skills, to incoming M.Sc.(Masters of Science) in Biology grad students at Ashoka.

 The first offering of this course, is in Fall 2024.